GLOBAL MARKETS-Stocks slide on global growth worries; U.S. yields fall

 Yields on U.S. Treasuries maturing between five and 30 years hit their lowest levels since April 20, with benchmark 10-year yields hitting a session low of 1.782 percent.
 Two- and three-year yields hit their lowest levels in more than two weeks, at 0.742 percent and 0.888 percent, respectively.

+In addition to concerns over demand, oil prices fell as rising output from the Middle East and North Sea renewed concerns about global oversupply.
+Brent crude was last down 2.16 percent, at $44.84 a barrel.
+U.S. crude was last down 3.15 percent, at $43.37 per barrel.

-The dollar hit an 18-month low of 105.55 yen on doubts the Bank of Japan would intervene to stem the yen's dramatic rise, which has undermined attempts to reflate the developed world's third-biggest economy.
+The dollar was last down 0.13 percent against the yen at 106.26 yen, near the 18-month low of 105.55 yen.
+The yen gained on doubts the Bank of Japan would intervene to stem its dramatic rise, which has undermined attempts to reflate the developed world's third-biggest economy.

-(Additional reporting by Dion Rabouin in New York; Editing by Nick Zieminski and Dan Grebler)
+(Additional reporting by Tanya Agrawal in Bengaluru and Dion Rabouin in New York; Editing by Nick Zieminski)

 TOKYO, Jan 18 Japanese stocks rose on Wednesday after recovering from five-week lows as the yen weakened against the dollar and helped restore investor sentiment.